noureddin/quran-pages/README.md

 So automatically try AVIF, then WebP, then JPEG.

-If you're using in plain HTML, use the [picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/picture#the_type_attribute).
+If you're using them in plain HTML, use the [picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/picture#the_type_attribute).

 If you're loading them with JavaScript, the best way I found is to rely on [Image's onerror](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/img#image_loading_errors),